If you are over 45 years old and tired of reading glasses or have declining vision, RLE may be the solution for you.

 Dr Wolfe employs the advanced LenSx® laser cataract removal system.
 The LenSx® is a bladeless, computer-controlled laser used to perform the first 3 critical steps of cataract surgery.
 This is done with the most extraordinary precision that no surgeon can replicate.

 The LenSx® laser makes precise incisions in the eye, creates a perfectly sized opening in the front of the lens and divides the natural lens, all with a high precision image guided femtosecond laser.
 This prepares the eye successfully for the subsequent surgery steps and new lens insertion.

 RLE surgery is performed as a day surgery.
 Before the procedure the anaesthetist will give you a light sedative to ensure that you are relaxed, calm and comfortable.
 Anaesthetic eye drops will be used to numb your eye.

-Dr Wolfe creates a very small opening in the eye, less than 3mm in length to reach the cataract.
-The lens, where the cataract forms, is then opened by creating what is known as a capsulorhexis.
-For additional precision you may elect to have these first stages of the surgery performed by Dr Wolfe using the LenSx® is a bladeless, computer-controlled laser.
+Dr Wolfe creates a very small opening in the eye, less than 3mm in length to reach the lens.
+Here he makes an opening, known as a capsulorhexis.
+For additional precision, you may elect to have these first stages of the surgery performed by Dr Wolfe using the LenSx®, which is a bladeless, computer-controlled laser.

-An ultrasound probe is then used to break up and remove the cataract from the eye.
-This process is called phacoemulsification
+An ultrasound probe is then used to break up and remove the lens from the eye.
+This process is called phacoemulsification.

 Once these fragments of the cloudy natural lens are removed a replacement Intraocular Lens (IOL) is inserted into the eye.
 The IOLs are flexible and are folded so that they can fit through the tiny opening.
 Once inside the eye, they unfold into position.
 The IOLs are permanent.